 - Celibate Hero: Kiko, who thinks that getting a girlfriend is too much of a hassle because they eventually get too clingy and needy.

-- Cerebus Syndrome: The first season started as a Widget Series, taking a level of serious storytelling towards the final episodes, with the Crystal Warriors presenting a more genuine threat than everything General Monte has tried before, combined.
-The stories still kept a comic tone, but the storylines became more and more serious with time.
+- Cerebus Syndrome: The first season started as a Widget Series, taking a level of serious storytelling towards the final episodes, with the Crystal Warriors presenting a more genuine threat than everything General Pile had tried before, combined.
+The stories still kept a humorous tone, but became more and more serious with time.